intameli/T1A3/readme.md

 ### How to play

+When the game starts you can choose between long and short modes.
+In long you face all 13 enemies.
+In short you only face the three bosses and you level up much faster.
+Short mode is a fast way to see all the mechanics in the game.

+/quit to exit game.

+/scramble to skip your attack and get all new tiles.

 Fight the enemies by making words out of the 16 random letter tiles.
 You can only use each letter as many times as it appears.
 Your damage is determined by word length and letter rarity.
 Each tile you use is replaced by a new random tile at the end of your turn.
 Minimum word length is 3 tiles.

 Enemies have various attacks they can use against you so watch out.
 Some even last multiple turns.
 As you beat each enemy you gain XP and will eventually level up.
 Each location has a boss and a treasure at the end.
 Treasures help you out in some way.